skalenetwork/node-cli/README.md

 -   `--db-password` - MySQL password for local node database
 -   `--disk-mountpoint` - Mount point of the disk to be used for storing sChains data
 -   `--stream` - stream of `skale-node` to use
+-   `--ima-endpoint` - IMA endpoint to connect
+-   `--endpoint` - RPC endpoint of the node in the network where SKALE manager is deployed
+- `--manager-url` - URL to SKALE Manager contracts ABI and addresses
+- `--ima-url` - URL to IMA contracts ABI and addresses
+- `--dkg-url` - URL to DKG contracts ABI and addresses

 Optional arguments:

--   `--mta-endpoint` - MTA endpoint to connect
--   `--endpoint` - RPC endpoint of the node in the network where SKALE manager is deployed
--   `--rpc-ip` - RPC IP of the network with SKALE Manager
--   `--rpc-port` - RPC port of the network with SKALE Manager
 -   `--db-user` - MySQL user for local node database
 -   `--db-root-password` - Password for root user of node internal database (equal to user password by default)